MicrosoftDocs/cpp-docs/docs/ide/adding-a-method-visual-cpp.md

 ## Add method wizard

 Use this wizard to add a method to an interface.
-The wizard displays different options depending on the project or interface type to which you're adding a method.

 ### Names

 - **Method name**

-  Sets the name for the method.
+  Sets the method name.

   |Interface type|Description|
   |--------------------|-----------------|